rkdgusrn1212/Graphic2D/README.md

 Change Viewport Size

     renderView.changeViewPortSize(width, height);

     //needed when screen size or view size changes
     //do not call with params 0: 0 -> automatically 300:300
     //0 is auto fit.
     //only works when onMeasure() is called.

+Update World of Objects

+    Use Callback methods that have World parameter. ex) Renderer.updateWorld(), Object.onClick()...

 # Gradle Dependency
     implementation 'com.khgkjg12.graphic2d:graphic2d:1.2.2'